ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 PR interval and PR segment

 The PR interval starts at the onset of the P-wave and ends at the onset of the QRS complex (Figure 1).
-It reflects the time interval from the start of atrial depolarization to start of ventricular depolarization.
+It reflects the time interval from the start of atrial depolarization to the start of ventricular depolarization.
 The PR interval is assessed in order to determine whether impulse conduction from the atria to the ventricles is normal in terms of speed.
 The PR interval must not be too long nor too short.
 A normal PR interval ranges between 0.12 seconds to 0.22 seconds.

 The flat line between the end of the P-wave and the onset of the QRS complex is called the PR segment and it reflects the slow impulse conduction through the atrioventricular node.
 The PR segment serves as the baseline (also referred to as reference line or isoelectric line) of the ECG curve.
 The amplitude of any deflection/wave is measured by using the PR segment as the baseline.